timothyhull/breadpool-self-eval/docs/index.md

     </figcaption>
 </figure>

 Hello!
 I'm **Breadpool**(1), and this site is my roller derby officiating self-evaluation.
-Please use the information in this site for details about my experience, strengths, areas for growth, and to review video clips with expanded analysis.
+Please use the information in this site for details about my experience, strengths, areas for growth, and to review video clips of me officiating with expanded analysis.
 { .annotate }

 1. !!! reference "Derby Name Meaning"